craigmiller160/Locus-Framework/README.md

 #### Changelog

+**Version 1.4.3**
++ Minor logging improvements to LocusModel.

+**Version 1.4.2**
++ Fixed NPEs in code that converted the return types of values retrieved through reflection.

+**Version 1.4.1**
++ Removed the exception that was thrown if LocusView was automatically invoked for a property that doesn't currently exist in a view.

 **Version 1.4**
 + Updated CM160Utils to Version 1.3, and updated project to adapt to API changes.
 + Changed LocusController.getController(...) with a callback object argument to LocusController.getControllerWithCallback(...).